AkariPulse/Akari-gitsdk/README.md

 ## Product Surfaces

 ### Web App

+> [!IMPORTANT]
-The primary interface for the full AkariPulse experience
+> The primary interface for the full AkariPulse experience

 Includes:
 - Terminal